ttc-scratch/PythonForDataAnalysis/README.md

-# PythonForDataAnalysis
+# Introduction to Data Science in Python (Coursera)

-Work completed during Coursera's Python for Data Analysis course offered by the University of Michigan, December 2020
+Work completed during Coursera's Introduction to Data Science in Python course offered by the University of Michigan, December 2020

+Textbook: Python for Data Analysis, 2nd edition, by Wes McKinney.
+Published by O'Reilly Media, Inc. 2018.
+Readings: 50 Years of Data Science v1.0, academic paper by David Donoho.
+Presented at Tukey Centennial conference, Princeton, NJ.
+2015.